hartnetl/turtle-tallies/README.md

 ### Project Background

 This is a potential project to investigate the nesting abundance of sea turtles in the Mediterranean, to address a knowledge gap identified in a 2018 review ([Casale, Broderick, Camiñas and Cardona et al., 2018](https://www.researchgate.net/publication/328047848_REVIEW_Mediterranean_sea_turtles_current_knowledge_and_priorities_for_conservation_and_research)).
 Two turtle species nest here, the Green sea turtle and the Loggerhead turtle.
 The project is undertaken annually over the month of June during the turtle nesting season.
-Two beaches in Cyrpus are patrolled at night to record the turtle data.
+Two beaches in Cyprus are patrolled at night to record the turtle data.
 If a turtle attempts to lay a nest but leaves, their ID and this attempt is recorded to investigate in the future if the beaches surroundings could be impacting the nesting behaviour.
 If a nest is laid the data is recorded and the nest is marked and protected.

 The focus of this study is to calculate the abundance of nests on two beaches in North Cyprus, and how many each species is laying.
 This project is in the early stages of a long term study investigating the nesting abundance of these two turtle species.
 The ID tags are used to identify the turtles so in the future a record is kept for how often they nest, and if they always return to the same beach.
 If a turtle does not have an id tag, one is put on while the turtle is laying her nest and oblivious to her surroundings.
 The location is recorded, but not currently used in this study.
 It will be implemented in the future to compare yearly abundances on the beaches.
 Temperature data loggers record the temperature of the nest over the period it is in it.
 This will be used to estimate the sex of the hatchlings (cold temperatures produce males, warm temperatures females and inbetween can result in a mixed gendered nest).
 The data returned from these are not relevant to this project, but it's important to know for other studies to know which nests have them, and so its important for this study to know how many are in stock.

 ## Data Model